 When developing new capabilities in climate models by including more accurate physics and chemistry (as here), we need to check that the new climate simulations are improved, or at least not too adversely affected compared to previous versions.
 For this task we compare basic climate statistics and metrics for E3SM-chem with the baseline E3SM simulation, and with other CMIP6 models, observations, and reanalysis.
 We use the same climate metrics as in previous E3SM publications (Golaz et al., 2019; 2022; Caldwell et al., 2019; Tang et al., 2021; 2023).

 In Fig. 9, we calculate the uncentered root-mean-square error (RMSE) relative to observations (1985-2014) for the E3SM (blue triangles), E3SM-chem (red triangles), and 37 CMIP6 AMIP models using the PCMDI Metrics Package (PMP) (Gleckler et al., 2016).
 We present the spatial RMSE of the annual and four seasonal climatologies for nine variables, encompassing major radiative fluxes, and physical and dynamical variables.
 Overall, both E3SM and E3SM-chem perform well, with RMSEs smaller than most of the CMIP6 models, except for sea-level pressure, where both E3SM models fall in the bottom 25th percentile.
 E3SM-chem results are similar to or slightly better than E3SM results for all metrics.
 The annual mean latitude-longitude plots of these variables are shown in Figs. 10-13 and Figs. S2-S6, again indicating that adding chemistry made little difference for these, primarily tropospheric metrics.
+The global mean biases are very similar for TOA net radiation (E3SM-chem=0.38 W/m2 vs E3SM=-0.68 W/m2), 2-m air temperature over land (0.28 oC vs. 0.16 oC), and 850-hPa zonal wind (0.26 m/s vs. 0.24 m/s); and the same for precipitation (0.32 mm/day).
+Some small regional changes are observed, including reduced TOA net radiation over the tropical western Pacific, increased precipitation in northern South America, and variations in 850-hPa zonal wind over the central Pacific.
 The change in stratospheric chemistry with E3SM-chem has only minor impacts on the QBO (not shown).
 These results confirm that the E3SM-chem simulation achieves a similar level of climate fidelity with the new interactive chemistry capabilities.

 5 Summary

-We successfully implement interactive chemistry within E3SMv2, denoted E3SM-chem, which consists of the chemUCI mechanism from the UCI CTM in the troposphere and the Linoz v3 module in the stratosphere.
+We successfully implement interactive chemistry on top of E3SMv2 (as a new feature in the upcoming E3SMv3 release), denoted E3SM-chem, which consists of the chemUCI mechanism from the UCI CTM in the troposphere and the Linoz v3 module in the stratosphere.
 The tropopause, i.e., the boundary between troposphere and stratosphere, is defined from the synthetic age-tracer e90.
 From the AMIP-type historical simulation, we find very good model-measurement comparisons for the key trace gases O3, CH4, and CO with regard to their mean climatology, surface abundance, time evolution, and tropospheric budgets and burdens.
 E3SM's obvious error in stratospheric water vapor is corrected with the addition of CH4 chemistry.
 The Antarctic ozone hole simulation is more realistic in E3SM-chem than in E3SM.
 With standard diagnostics we have added a tendency-based STE ozone flux calculation that is important in studying future climate but is lacking in most CMIP6 models.
-Fortunately, this new chemistry capability came with a slightly improved climate fidelity in the current E3SM, with an added computational cost of only less than 20%. (e.g., Gao et al., 2025)
+Fortunately, this new chemistry capability came with a slightly improved climate fidelity in the current E3SM, with an added computational cost of only less than 20%.
+It also enables future E3SM developments to incorporate newer findings, for instance, the ozone dry deposition schemes (e.g., Gao et al., 2025)”.